Muscle tissue has a unique histological appearance which enables it to carry out its function. There are three main types of muscle:

-- Skeletal – A form of striated muscle that is under voluntary control from the somatic nervous system.
+- Skeletal – striated muscle that is under voluntary control from the somatic nervous system.
 Identifying features are cylindrical cells and multiple peripheral nuclei.

-- Cardiac – A form of striated muscle that is found only in the heart.
+- Cardiac – striated muscle that is found only in the heart.
 Identifying features are single nuclei and the presence of intercalated discs between the cells.

-- Smooth – A form of non-striated muscle that is controlled involuntarily by the autonomic nervous system.
+- Smooth – non-striated muscle that is controlled involuntarily by the autonomic nervous system.
 The identifying feature is the presence of one spindle-shaped central nucleus per cell.

 Composition of Skeletal Muscle

 A muscle cell is very specialised for its purpose.
-One muscle cell is known as a muscle fibre, and its cell surface membrane is known as the sarcolemma.
+A single cell forms one muscle fibre, and its cell surface membrane is known as the sarcolemma.

 T tubules are unique to muscle cells.
 These are invaginations of the sarcolemma that conduct charge when the cell is depolarised.

 Muscle cells also have a specialised endoplasmic reticulum – this is known as the sarcoplasmic reticulum and contains a large store of calcium ions.

 Muscles also have an intricate support structure of connective tissue.
 Each muscle fibre is surrounded by a thin layer of connective tissue known as endomysium.
 These fibres are then grouped into bundles known as fascicles, which are surrounded by a layer of connective tissue known as perimysium.
 Many fascicles make up a muscle, which in turn is surrounded by a thick layer of connective tissue known as the epimysium.

 The striated appearance of skeletal muscle fibres is due to the organisation of two contractile proteins: actin (thin filament) and myosin (thick filament).